Search the Web

 Thursday, September 15, 2011

-Ham Curry Rice
+Ham Curry Rice by RiA

 I got this recipe from "Flavors" magazine and I tried it for the first time.
 It went well though I added a bunch of curry powder so it tasted a bit spicy.
 But it was so yummy so I will share the recipe to you: